usernotnull/tall-toasts/README.md

 This project follows the [Semantic Versioning](https://semver.org/) guidelines.

 ## Security Vulnerabilities

+As per security best practices, do not call `doNotSanitize()` on a toast that has user input in its message or title!

 Please review [the security policy](https://github.com/usernotnull/tall-toasts/security/policy) on how to report security vulnerabilities.